-NewsMatch, the largest grassroots fundraising campaign to support nonprofit news organizations, launches today in newsrooms across the country - including the Midwest Center for Investigative Reporting - and online at newsmatch.org.
+NewsMatch, the largest grassroots fundraising campaign to support nonprofit news organizations, launched this month in newsrooms across the country - including the Midwest Center for Investigative Reporting - and online at newsmatch.org.

 In addition, the Midwest Center for Investigative Reporting will receive an additional dollar-for-dollar match from the Ethics and Excellence in Journalism Foundation.

 Individuals can learn more, donate and join the movement to support trusted, nonprofit

 This is the third year of NewsMatch, and the number of nonprofit news organizations